Strange New Worlds season 2 finale “Hegemony” doesn’t quite stick the landing

 Sure, Scotty’s long been regarded as a “miracle worker”—although the franchise has also called that reputation into question, by Scotty’s own admissions in Star Trek III: The Search for Spock (1984) and the Star Trek: The Next Generation episode “Relics.”
 The plot of “Hegemony” called for a character who could “tech the tech” like none other, and Scotty is, to that extent, an acceptable choice.

-But as the always-worth-reading Ryan Britt points out for Inverse, Scotty’s entrance into Strange New Worlds means the series “now has five of the eight regular, or semi-regular characters from [the beginning of] The Original Series.”
+But as the always-worth-reading Ryan Britt points out for Inverse, Scotty’s entrance into Strange New Worlds means the series “now has five of the eight regular, or semi-regular characters from The Original Series.”
 If we see Sulu in season 3—whenever that may be—the series will have all the characters it needs to be a complete TOS reboot.
 (It wouldn’t surprise me if we see Pavel Chekov as a child, too, before all is said and done.)

 Martin Quinn makes a highly enjoyable Scotty.
 He’s more reminiscent of Simon Pegg’s Scott from the Kelvin timeline films than of James Doohan’s original Scotty, but his performance was great.
 But is Scotty really the only amazing engineer Starfleet has?
 What about Chief Jay, about whom we’ve still learned nothing beyond their name?
 The Strange New Worlds team getting what it needs to reboot TOS makes the current series’ world feel even smaller.